moblets/front-buddy/readme.md

 #### Project
 is a collection o modules, and a index.html.
-> in your html file the import tags should exists
+> in your html file the import tags should exists to run inject method

 ```html
 <!DOCTYPE html>